defiestc/IL5DeploymentGuide/SQLDeploymentGuide.md

 ## Encryption
 ### Key Vault integration with Azure SQL VMs

-1. To create a single database in the Azure portal, type "Sql database" in the search bar at the top in azure portal, and click "Create"
+1. To create a single database in the Azure portal, in the search bar at the top in the Azure Portal, type "Sql database"
+2. Select + Create, or use the Create SQL Database button
-2. On the Basics tab of the Create SQL Database form, under Project details, select the desired Azure Subscription.
+3. On the Basics tab of the Create SQL Database form, under Project details, select the desired Azure Subscription.
 	* For Resource group, select Create new or pick an existing one from the drop down list
 	* Enter a database name
 	* For Server, select Create new, and fill out the New server form with the following values: